Deltara3/amogus/README.md

 - Must be named `ඞ.<extension>`
   - I.E, `ඞ.py, ඞ.rs, ඞ.c, etc`
 - The language you used, added to the `Languages` section of `README.md`, preferably in alphabetical order.
+  - Will still merge without it, but it would be great if you can do it.

 Languages:
 - Numberlang